-Description Enables or disables displaying waveform search marks for this search.
-Tap the Act on Event button to configure the actions the instrument must take when a search event occurs.
+Field or control Description Display Enables or disables displaying waveform search marks for this search.
+Act on Event Tap the Act on Event button to configure the actions the instrument must take when a search event occurs.
 See Act On Event configuration menu on page 105 for the available fields and controls.
-Sets the results table as On or Off to see the active measurements, bus decode activity, and search results in a spreadsheet format.
+Results Table Sets the results table as On or Off to see the active measurements, bus decode activity, and search results in a spreadsheet format.
 Default is off.
-Set to Bus.
-Select the CAN bus that you want to search and mark.
-Sets the type of information for which to search and mark on the bus waveform acquisition.
+Search Type Set to Bus.
+Source Select the CAN bus that you want to search and mark.
+Mark On Sets the type of information for which to search and mark on the bus waveform acquisition.
 Available mark on options are Start of Frame, Types of Frame, FD Bits, Identifiers, Data, Id & Data, XL Bits, End of Frame, Error and Symbolic.